-17.48.060080 Certificate of Completion
+17.48.080 Certificate of Completion

 A licensed landscape architect or contractor, certified irrigation designer, or other licensed or certified professional in a related field shall conduct a final field observation for all landscape projects subject to this Chapter and shall provide a certificate of substantial completion to the city prior to issuance of a Certificate of Occupancy.
 A Certificate of Completion, consistent with the form contained in Appendix C of the Model Water Efficient Landscape Ordinance, shall be submitted to the Zoning Administrator upon completion of the installation.
 The certificate shall specifically indicate that plants were installed as specified and that the irrigation system was installed as designed, along with a list of any observed deficiencies.
-Certification shall be accomplished by completing a certificate of substantial completion and delivering it to the city and to the owner of record.

-- A. The Certificate of Completion shall include the following six elements: - 1.
-Project information sheet that contains: - a.
+The Certificate of Completion shall include the following six elements:

+- 1. Project information sheet that contains: - a.
 Date; - b.
 Project name; - c.
 Project applicant name, telephone, and mailing address; - d.
 Project address and location; and - e.
 Property owner name, telephone, and mailing address; - 2.
 A Landscape Installation Certification of Completion that includes certification by a landscape professional that the project was installed per the approved Landscape Documentation Package.
-Where there have been significant changes made in the field during construction, "as-built" or record drawings shall be included with the Certificate; - 3.
+Where there have been significant changes made in the field during construction, "as-built" or record drawings shall be included with the Certificate: - 3.
 Irrigation scheduling parameters used to set the controller; - 4.
-Landscape and irrigation maintenance schedule: - 5.
+Landscape and irrigation maintenance schedule; - 5.
 Irrigation Audit Report; After completion of the installation, a landscape irrigation audit, prepared consistent with Section 17.48.100, shall be conducted by a City landscape irrigation auditor or a third-party certified landscape irrigation auditor; and - 6.
 Soil Management report, if not submitted with the Landscape Documentation Package, and documentation verifying implementation of soil report recommendations. - B. The project applicant shall submit the signed Certificate of Completion to the Zoning Administrator for review; and ensure that copies of the approved Certificate of Completion are submitted to the local water purveyor and to the property owner or his or her designee. - C. The Zoning Administrator shall approve or deny the Certificate of Completion within fourteen days of receipt.
-If the Certificate of Completion is denied, the

-Zoning Administrator shall provide information to the project applicant regarding deficiencies noted and appeal procedures.
+If the Certificate of Completion is denied, the Zoning Administrator shall provide information to the project applicant regarding deficiencies noted and appeal procedures.

-17.48.070090 Post-Installation Irrigation Scheduling
+17.48.090 Post-Installation Irrigation Scheduling